andymay154/fullstack-nanodegree-vm/vagrant/tournament/README.md

 * reportMatch(winner, loser): _Records the outcome of a single match between two players.
 Args: winner= the id number of the player who won, loser=  the id number of the player who lost_
 * swissPairings(): _Returns a list of pairs of players for the next round of a match_

+# Database structure

+The database is called *tournament* and consists of the following:

+### Tables

+* Players
+    - _playerid
+    - name_

+* Matches
+    - matchid
+    - winner
+    - loser_

+### Views

+There are some SQL views in the database to provide the data for the Python functions.

+* Matches_Played: _Returns the total number of matches played by each player_
+* Player_Standings: _Returns the total number of matches played AND number of wins for each player_
+* swissPairings: _Provides the game pairings throughout a tournament_